The Boys in the Band (Family Guy)

 "The Boys in the Band" is the first episode of the fifteenth season of the animated sitcom Family Guy, and the 270th episode overall.
 It aired on Fox in the United States on September 25, 2016, and is written by Chris Regan and directed by Joseph Lee.
 In the episode, Stewie and Brian form a children's band, which later disbands after an old flame of Stewie's gets in the way.
 Meanwhile, Chris goes to work for Quagmire.

-This episode was dedicated to the memory of Family Guy music editor Doug Lackey.
+This episode has a guest appearance of Tony Sirico as Vinny, and it’s premiere broadcast was dedicated to the memory of Family Guy music editor Douglas M. Lacky.

 Plot

 Brian and Stewie watch an extended director's cut of Willy Wonka & the Chocolate Factory.
 Lois enters stating that the movie is not appropriate and changes the channel to a baby-appropriate show starring Turtlenecks (a parody of The Wiggles).
 Stewie feels as though that the baby songs in the show are lacking in quality.
 Challenged by Brian, Stewie decides to write songs for babies that address actual baby related issues.
 Stewie and Brian form a band they call 'Red Shirt, Blue Shirt', and he books a gig at a children's party.
 While there, they meet Olivia Fuller, who somehow managed to survive the playhouse fire in "Chick Cancer".
 After the song, they are given a positive reception, which Olivia mysteriously surveys.
 Just as the duo is about to celebrate, Olivia comes up and states that she and Stewie are going on a date, much to Brian's disappointment.
 Olivia becomes president of Brian and Stewie's fan club, making Brian uncomfortable, but Stewie is laid-back about it.
 Stewie and Brian perform at a number of gigs.
 At Cheesie Charlie's, after Brian leaves for a minute, Olivia says in confidence to Stewie that at the end of every gig, everybody gives Brian the attention and not Stewie, and Stewie impulsively believes this.

 Meanwhile, Chris asks his parents for money for a shamrock tattoo, but his parents tell him to get a job.
 Chris has a difficult time searching for employment, but when he and Peter help Lois unload groceries, they notice Quagmire sending away a potential sex partner.
 Quagmire tells Peter that he is unable to manage his personal life.
 Peter offers Chris as his personal assistant, and both Chris and Quagmire eventually agree after initial hesitation.
 After showing Chris the ropes, Quagmire sees that Chris makes an excellent assistant, following another stand with another one of his sexual clients.